 TYPICAL DIAGRAM OF SINGAPORE PTC

-- Settlor – Creates the trust by transferring assets into the PTC.
-The settlor may be an individual person or a corporate entity
+- Settlor – Creates the trust by transfer assets into the PTC.
+Settlor may be an individual person or a corporate entity

 - Professional Administrator - Licensed trust company in Singapore

-- Board of Directors - May consist of settlor, family members, advisors
+- Board of Directors - May comprised of settlor, family members, advisors

 - Enforcer of Purpose Trust – Ensure that the Professional Trustee acts in accordance with the terms of the purpose trust.
 This person must not be the same as the Professional Trustee